Malaybalay: Spanish period, 17th to 19th century

 The Spanish, who arrived in the area in the 18th century, already saw thriving communities along the Tagoloan River.
 In 1815, the Province of Misamis was created, which included areas of present-day Bukidnon.
 However, some skirmishes with the Spanish administration existed, such as the burning of Kalasungay village in 1850 by Spanish authorities, although the cause of such incident is conflicting.
 Nonetheless it dispersed the survivors into neighboring villages such as Silae and Silipon (now Dalwangan).
 A group established a new settlement near the Sacub River (a spring near present-day Rizal Park), led by Datù Mampaalong.
-In 15 June 1877, in an accord between the Spanish government and Mampaalong with 30 other datù, their settlement called Malaybalay was incorporated into Misamis.
+In June 15, 1877, in an accord between the Spanish government and Mampaalong with 30 other datù, their settlement called Malaybalay was incorporated into Misamis.
 At the same event, Mampaalong and his people embraced Christianity.
 Spanish registries incorporated Malaybalay as the pueblo Oroquieta, in the town of Sevilla (now Mailag), administered by the clergy.
-Other settlements, namely Kalasungay (Calasungay), Linabo, Silae, Valencia, Bugcaon, Alanib (Covadonga), Monserrat (may refer to either Lumbayao or Lurugan), and Lepanto (probably Maramag) were also incorporated into the town in separate occasions.
+Other settlements, namely Kalasungay (Calasungay), Linabo, Silae, Valencia, Bugcaon, Alanib (Covadonga), Monserrat (may refer to either Lumbayao or Lurugan), and Lepanto (may refer to Maramag) were also incorporated into the town in separate occasions.
 Although Mailag was the designated town proper by the Spanish government, it was Linabo that served as the seat of town government.
 Malaybalay was then a barrio headed by an appointed cabeza de barangay.